mawastk/hyperspace-preview/README.md

 # It's not working :(
 If it doesn't work properly, please check the following:

-This will not work if the segment file is named .xml.mp3.
+This will not work if the template file is named .xml.mp3.
 Please do not add the .mp3 extension; use only .xml.

 If HyperspaceTester freezes when you press Play, try pressing Play immediately after exporting; it might work.